Prince Peter August of Saxe-Coburg and Gotha: Family and early years

 The eldest son of Prince Ludwig August of Saxe-Coburg and Gotha, and of Princess Leopoldina of Brazil, Dom Pedro Augusto was also the first grandson of Emperor Dom Pedro II of Brazil and Empress Teresa Cristina.
-His paternal grandparents were Prince August of Saxe-Coburg and Gotha and Princess Clémentine of Orléans (daughter of King Louis Philippe of France).
+His paternal grandparents were Prince August of Saxe-Coburg and Gotha and Princess Clémentine of Orléans (daughter of King Louis Philippe I of France).

 Due to the lack of heirs by the Princess Imperial and the miscarriage suffered by Dona Leopoldina in her first pregnancy, there were high expectations surrounding the birth of Dom Pedro Augusto.
-On the eve of the birth, the council of ministers as well as representatives of the legislative, the Grandees of the Empire and the entire diplomatic corps were alerted to the big event.
+On the eve of the birth, the Council of Ministers as well as representatives of the legislative, the Grandees of the Empire and the entire diplomatic corps were alerted to the big event.
 Pedro Augusto was born at 16:10 on 19 March 1866 at the Leopoldina Hall; his birth was announced with three rockets fired from the Imperial Palace of São Cristóvão, followed by volleys of guns of the forts and ships anchored in the bar.
 The baptism was held in April in the Imperial Chapel.
 In the Speech from the Throne on 3 May that year, the emperor made reference to the happy event.

 By virtue of the marriage contract between Princess Leopoldina and Prince Ludwig August, the couple undertook to reside part of the year in Brazil as the emperor did not consider the succession of Princess Isabel as assured.
 Dom Pedro Augusto spent part of his early childhood in Brazil and part in Europe.
 A few weeks after the birth of her fourth and last son, Dom Luís Gastão, Dona Leopoldina contracted typhoid fever and died in Vienna on 7 February 1871, at twenty-three years of age.
 That same year, the Imperial couple made their first visit to Europe, where a family council decided that Dom Pedro Augusto and his brother, Dom Augusto Leopoldo, would return to Brazil to be raised by his maternal grandparents.

 At the request of the Emperor, doctor Manuel Pacheco da Silva (the future Baron of Pacheco) left his position as dean of Externato Dom Pedro II to become tutor to the Emperor's grandchildren, because they "(...) are lagging badly in speaking Portuguese, only know the German language."
-At the age of eight, the young prince was enrolled at the Imperial College of Pedro II, becoming a Bachelor of Science and Letters in 1881.
+At the age of eight, the young prince was enrolled at the Pedro II Imperial School, becoming a Bachelor of Science and Letters in 1881.
 On 1 April 1887 he graduated in Civil Engineering from Polytechnical School, having already delivered a lecture on Académie des Sciences.
 A scholar like his grandfather, Pedro Augusto was a member of the Institut de France and author of several works on mineralogy, taken today as gems.